 An investment bank will underwrite equity securities and debt for many different types of businesses.
-Experienced investment bankers, such as Warren Stephens, will provide guidance and advice to issuers about the placement and issue of stock.
+Experienced investment bankers will provide guidance and advice to issuers about the placement and issue of stock.

 The services provided include private wealth management, insurance, capital management, institutional sales and trading, private equity, public finance and research.

 Companies want to create a relationship with an investment bank when they need a financial partner that can help them understand financing a business and managing its assets.
 Investment bankers give strategic planning advice to inform the company’s executives about the best time to make a public offering or to manage its assets.